oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/organization-display-settings.rst

 .. begin_display_set_org

-In this section, you can specify display settings for the organization.
+In this section, you can specify the display settings for the organization.

-.. note:: The organization-level configuration has higher priority and overrides the system setting.
+.. note:: The organization-level configuration has higher priority and overrides the system settings.

 1. Navigate to **System > User Management > Organization** in the main menu.